RiDeag/Stilig/README.md

 * This style is written for, and will only work with seaweedchan's 4chanX fork available [here] [1].

 * To get the board links to display properly, use the custom navigation found in the advanced section of the settings.
 Click [here] [2] for an example.

+* In order to get the "+" (All boards toggle) after BOARDS you must have "toggle-all" in the Custom Board Navigation

 Installation (assuming Firefox)
 -------------------------------